KaliBasenji42/KaliBasenji42.github.io/README.md

-<h1>General</h1>
+# General

 This is my website.
 It is hosted by Github.

 It is structured so that it can by copied to host on a Raspberry Pi using Jekyll.
 [How to setup Jekyll](https://raspberrypi-guide.github.io/other/installing-jekyll-webserver).
+Run using: `bundle exec jekyll serve --host 0.0.0.0 --port 8000`.

-<h1>File Structure</h1>
+# File Structure

 <code style="white-space: pre; overflow-x: scroll;">